 It takes a robust, geographically distributed network of servers to send live video to hundreds, thousands, or even millions of viewers.
 That’s where a live streaming video host provider–such as DaCast–comes in.
 Video streaming platforms provide a dedicated system to encode your live stream in a variety of formats.
 Once encoded, the platform can serve it to different devices rapidly and smoothly.

-No matter which host you choose, you’ll need a relatively fast internet connection to upload live video to its system.
+No matter which host you choose, you’ll need a relatively fast internet connection to do secure video upload of your live content to its system.
 DaCast recommends a minimum upload speed of 1 Mbps, but upload speeds of at least 2-5 Mbps are recommended for better quality.
 Basically, the higher the bitrate at which you stream, the higher internet connection you need.
 DaCast, among other streaming platforms, also supports multi-bitrate streaming.
 This is ideal if you want to stream live video on a website to viewers with disparate or inconsistent internet speeds.

 You can test your internet speed at testmy.net.